vasilakisfil/Introspected-REST/README.md

 > --- [RFC 7231](https://tools.ietf.org/html/rfc7231)
 >

+However, we feel that this is also a perfect case for hosting our API's discovery for available resources capabilities.

 ### 10.4.
 Automating the documentation generation
 documentation generation could have extra stuff, by assigining a param in the url.